 Rechargeable batteries are commonplace nowadays.
-Not only do we use battery chargers at home for everyday items like torches, toys, and remote control cars, we also have fixed rechargeable batteries in many of our electronics.
-All the best smartphones have extremely powerful rechargeable batteries, which last for days of constant use without needing a charge, while the ones we find in the best tablets are even more durable.
+Not only do we use battery chargers at home for everyday items like torches, toys, and remote control cars (opens in new tab), we also have fixed rechargeable batteries in many of our electronics.
+All the best smartphones (opens in new tab) have extremely powerful rechargeable batteries, which can last for a couple of days of use, while the ones we find in the best tablets (opens in new tab) are even more durable.
 However, these batteries are integrated into the devices themselves, so cannot be changed.

 We decided to test a number of conventional battery chargers, to see the effect they had on our day-to-day lives, to see if they really are more convenient and cost-effective than disposable batteries.
 Not only are they more efficient and cheaper, but rechargeable batteries are also better for the environment, and will save you time when you're looking for a new set of AAAs to pop into your toddler's latest toy.
 So here are the main reasons why rechargeable batteries are a great choice for your charging needs.

 Rechargeable batteries can easily and conveniently be recharged with a simple battery charger.
 Battery chargers come in a variety of designs which are continually evolving and becoming more convenient, reliable, easy to use and durable.
 Some battery chargers will charge a number of different types of batteries - a convenient feature given the many different types of batteries we all use.
 Also, battery chargers can now charge in a number of ways: through a wall outlet, a USB port and even a car port.
 So no matter what your resources are, you have more battery charger options than ever before to keep fully charged batteries close at hand.